Home / Reservoir Relining Project

 The walking path at the top of the Crescent Hill Reservoir remains closed as the relining project continues.
 We have drained the entire north basin.
 During November, our contractor will set up a conveyor system which will make sediment removal faster and more efficient.
 Trucks will also haul sediment out of the basin.

-Starting Monday, December 1, Reservoir Avenue will be closed on weekdays between Frankfort Avenue and Mary T. Meagher Aquatic Center to allow the work to continue safely and smoothly.
-Reservoir Avenue will reopen at the close of business every Friday and stay open until Monday morning.
-Access to Mary T. Aquatic Center will always remain open.
+As of December 1, 2025, Reservoir Avenue is closed on weekdays between Frankfort Avenue and Mary T. Meagher Aquatic Center to allow the work to continue safely and smoothly.
+Reservoir Avenue reopens at the close of business every Friday and remains open until Monday morning.
+Access to Mary T. Aquatic Center is always open.

 Preserving Our History – Did You Know?